 All parkrun events use Age Grading to help athletes compare results.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.

 For more information, please see our Support

-This is a scenic one-lap anti-clockwise multi-terrain course run entirely on National Trust land.
+This is a scenic one-lap clockwise multi-terrain course run entirely on National Trust land.
 The cross-country route follows grassy tracks and stoney trails across open parkland, through woodland and working farmland.
 Parts of the course can become muddy during wet weather and is shared with horse-riders, farm vehicles and livestock.
 The route is marked with both permanent way markers and hi-vis temporary signs.
-The start and finish is close to Killerton's visitor car park, cafe and toilet facilities
+The start and finish is close to Killerton's visitor car park, cafe and toilet facilities.

 The car park can accomadate 270 cars.
 Free parking for National Trust members using their memberships cards (not windscreen stickers) and costs £2 for non members.